 Parking your Bike

 Because Hilton Head is such a biking community, you can easily find bike racks everywhere you go.
 All private establishments have bike racks, as do public parks and beaches.
-The only problem is that they tend to fill up rather quickly, especially during the height of the summer season when everyone is out riding.
+The only problem is that they tend to fill up rather quickly, especially during the height of the summer season.
 So what happens when the racks are filled up?
-You don’t want to leave your bike unchained, since the vast majority of bikes stolen on the island are those that are unchained.
-Many people attach their bikes to poles, benches, or any other stationary objects when the bike racks have reached capacity.
+You don’t want to leave your bike unchained.
+Many people attach their bikes to poles, benches, or other stationary objects when the bike racks have reached capacity.
 While this technically isn’t illegal, it is frowned upon, so use this as a last resort when locking up your bike.
 As a rule of thumb just make sure your bike is locked and is not parked in the way of foot traffic.

 Please remember to ride safely, and have an amazing time!